 Heart attacks can strike at any time of the day but occur most of the time during the early hours of the day.
 Studies suggest that morning heart attacks are the most serious cases.
-As what is written in the journal Heart, the heart attack that strikes from 6:00 AM up to noon were associated with the most damage based on the study.
+As is written in the journal Heart, the heart attack that strikes from 6:00 AM up to noon was associated with the most damage based on the study.

 Heart attacks aren’t always visible.
 Sometimes it could be silently killing you without experiencing any expected signs and symptoms such as chest pains.
 This is known as the “silent heart attack”.